Rome pasta dishes to try while in Rome, best Rome restaurants for each and easy to follow recipes to replicate them at home

 If done correctly, the hot pasta pasteurizes the eggs without cooking them fully and turning them into scrambles eggs, the most common mistake when making carbonara.

-You can find my full, easy to follow real carbonara recipe here, which includes also acceptable and non-acceptable ingredient substitutions for replicating the best result at home.
+You can find my full, easy to follow real carbonara recipe with also acceptable and non-acceptable ingredient substitutions for replicating the best result at home here >>> REAL Carbonara recipe from Rome (no cream, step by step recipe)

 Cacio e pepe is an apparently simple yet very flavorsome pasta dish from Rome.